kmlawson/greek-vocab/README.md

 # Read Me

 This is a repository created to compile vocabulary from Duolingo's Greek tree.
-The words within are to be listed as tab-delimited vocabulary, that is to say, a word in greek, followed by a tab, followed by the meaning in English..
-The use case for this list is easy importation into space-repetition learning applications such as Anki etc. and is designed to complement study of Greek on Duolingo itself
+The words within are to be listed as tab-delimited vocabulary, that is to say, a greek word or grammatical clue, then a tab, and then the definition, or the answer to the clue.
+The use case for this list is easy importation into space-repetition learning applications such as Anki etc. and is designed to complement study of Greek on Duolingo itself.

+Contributions to this list are welcome, via Pull Requests.
+I will be adding entries as I go along in the tree.

 -- Konrad M. Lawson, 2017.5